mitchspano/apex-trigger-actions-framework/README.md

 ![Sample Flow](images/sampleFlow.png)

-### Enable Flows for an SObject
+### Enable Flows for an sObject

 To enable Trigger Action Flows on a given sObject, you must first author a class which creates an Apex defined data type to be referenced in flows and can generate the required input to launch the flow from a trigger context.
-This class must extend `TriggerRecord`, implement `TriggerActionFlow.GenerateTriggerFlowInput`, and support a zero-argument constructor.
+This class must extend `TriggerRecord`, implement `TriggerActionFlow.GenerateTriggerFlowInput`, support a zero-argument constructor, and support a three-argument constructor.

 Note: The generation of this code could be removed if Salesforce ever supports [this idea](https://trailblazer.salesforce.com/ideaView?id=0874V000000EMZRQA4).